 In 1988, the Lower Columbia ports requested that the U.S. Army Corps of Engineers study the deepening of the Columbia River shipping channel to help the region become competitive in the global marketplace.
 The river deepening increased interest in moving freight through the region, leading to further study of the road and rail systems that connect to the Columbia River and the Port of Longview in order to handle increasing volumes of freight.

-A second open house for the SR 432 Rail Realignment and Highway Improvements Project will be held on May 28, 2014 to provide an update on project progress since last fall, prioritization of projects in the corridor, and an overview of the next phase of the project.
-The open house will be held at the Longview City Hall Training Room (1525 Broadway, Longview, WA 98632 map) from 5:30 to 8:00 pm with a presentation at 6:00pm.
-A Spanish language interpreter will be available at the open house.
+A second open house for the SR 432 Rail Realignment and Highway Improvements Project was held on May 28, 2014 to provide an update on project progress since last fall, prioritization of projects in the corridor, and an overview of the next phase of the project.
+A copy of the presentation is located in the document library.

 The following jurisdictions have partnered on the SR 432 Rail Realignment and Highway Improvements Project: